Most popular payment methods in LATAM

 While the payment habits are quite similar across all countries; cards, cash-based payment methods and installments are still widely adopted with each country still presenting many significant differences.
 Every country has its own domestic options both for cards and cash payments: while Brazilians pay with Boleto Bancário, Mexicans use Oxxo, Argentinians prefer RapiPago and PagoFacil and lastly Columbians have several alternatives.

-In conclusion the saying “no one size fits all” could not ring more true for payments in the LATAM region.
+In conclusion the saying “no one size fits all” could not ring more true for LATAM payments.
 If you found this interesting, take a look at our other blogs from this series: